 - Set the background image position to [X, value: 50%; Y, value: 50%].

-- Set the background image size to pixels.
+- Change the background image size to pixels.

-So you’ve learned the ways to add images to HTML5 animation and work with the background image in Saola Animate.
+So you’ve learned the ways to add images to HTML5 animation and work with the background image.
 Don’t hesitate to download Saola Animate and give it a try.
-Feel free to contact us if you need any support.